 Now that the partner repository is enable, all you do is update Ubuntu to download the latest packages from the newly enable repository, this includes Flash Player.
 Then install flash player, using the commands below.

-sudo apt install adobe-flashplugin
+sudo apt-get update sudo apt install adobe-flashplugin

 When you run the commands above, Ubuntu will show and prompt you to accept the packages that are going to be installed on your system.
 Type y for Yes to continue